micro/go-micro/README.md

 # Go Micro [![GoDoc](https://godoc.org/github.com/micro/go-micro?status.svg)](https://godoc.org/github.com/micro/go-micro) [![Travis CI](https://travis-ci.org/micro/go-micro.svg?branch=master)](https://travis-ci.org/micro/go-micro)

-Go Micro is a microservices library which provides the fundamental building blocks for writing fault tolerant distributed systems at scale.
+Go Micro is a pluggable RPC based microservice library which provides the fundamental building blocks for writing distributed applications.
 It is part of the [Micro](https://github.com/micro/micro) toolchain.
+It supports Proto-RPC and JSON-RPC as the request/response protocol out of the box and defaults to Consul for discovery.
+Every aspect of go-micro is pluggable.

 An example server can be found in examples/server.